The Required Alternative Society: The Simpler Way.

 Only one or two days a week working for money.

-When we eliminate all that unnecessary production, and shift much of the remainder to backyards, local small business and cooperatives, and into the non-cash sector of the economy, most of us will have little need to go to work for money in an office or a mass production factory.
+When we eliminate all that unnecessary production, and shift much of the remainder to backyards, local small business and cooperatives, and into the non-cash sector of the economy, most of us will have little need to go to work for money in an office or a factory.
 In other words, it will become possible to live well on a very low cash income earned by only one or two days paid work per week.
 We could spend the other five or six days working/playing around the neighbourhood doing many varied and interesting and useful things every day.
+In the Simpler Way there will be far less emphasis on work and production and economic affairs, and therefore, much less stress and worry, and human attention will shift to much more important things.

 The large money-less domain.

-Many and possibly most goods and services will come from the household sector (which at present is where most of the work and producing actually takes place) and from the give–away and swap networks, local commons and cooperatives.
+Many goods and services will come from the household sector (which at present is where most of the work and producing actually takes place) and from the give–away and swap networks, local commons and cooperatives.
 These will probably not involve any money, wages, prices or payments, although some contributions will be recorded.
 Many goods will be ‘free’, e.g., from the community orchards.
 Many people might live almost entirely within this money-less realm.

 It is very likely that as the coming era of severe scarcity impacts, especially regarding petroleum, we will quickly, automatically and inevitably build up this moneyless sector – because we will have to.